-Gerald Miller - Trustee of Granite REIT; Director of Granite GP
+Gerald Miller - Trustee of Granite REIT: Director of Granite GP

 Mr. Miller was Executive Vice President, Finance and Chief Financial Officer of West Fraser Timber Co.
 Ltd. ("West Fraser") from January 2009 until his retirement in July 2011.
-Mr. Miller most recently was a director of West Fraser from April 2012 - April 2022.
+Mr. Miller most recently was a director of West Fraser from April 2012 - April 20, 2022.
 From February 2007 to December 2008, Mr. Miller's principal occupation was Executive Vice President, Operations of West Fraser.
 Prior to that, since 1986, Mr. Miller held several other senior finance, administration and operations offices at West Fraser, including Vice-President, Corporate Controller; Vice-President, Administration; and Executive Vice-President, Pulp and Paper.

-Mr. Miller is an experienced CPA, CA and has been a member of the Chartered Professional Accountants of British Columbia and the Chartered Professional Accountants of Canada for over 40 years.
+Mr. Miller is an experienced financial executive and until January 1, 2024, he was a member of the Chartered Professional Accountants of British Columbia and the Chartered Professional Accountants of Canada for over 40 years.
 Prior to joining West Fraser in 1986, he was a Senior Audit and Tax Manager with one of the major Canadian Chartered Professional Accounting firms.

-Mr. Miller holds a Bachelor of Commerce degree from the University of British Columbia
+Mr. Miller holds a Bachelor of Commerce degree from the University of British Columbia.